 Alternate Functions of In ATmega103 compatibility mode, Port C is output only.
-The Port C has an alternate function as the address high byte for the External Memory Interface
+The ATmega128 is by default shipped in compatibility mode.
+Thus, if the parts are not programmed before they are put on the PCB, PORTC will be output during first power up, and until the ATmega103 compatibility mode is disabled.
+The Port C has an alternate function as the address high byte for the External Memory Interface.